oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_migration_migration_parameter_facts_module.rst

 ..
 Description

-- Fetches details about one or multiple AgentImage resources in Oracle Cloud Infrastructure
+- Fetches details about one or multiple MigrationParameter resources in Oracle Cloud Infrastructure
-- Get details of the ODMS Agent Images available to install on-premises.
+- List of parameters that can be used to customize migrations.

 ..
 Aliases